DJRHails/hails.info/src/assets/index/index.md

 <hero-unit>

 # **HAILS**.info
-Computing Student.
+Studying Artificial Intelligence at [Imperial College London]().

 Always open to new opportunities to develop.

 </hero-unit>